mnichols08/colt-steele/the-linux-command-line-bootcamp/notes/section-11.md

 Complete the following challenges using the starter files.
 Make sure that you navigate to the `PokemonExercise/` directory, **but do NOT run any of the following commands from inside the `PokeDex/`** folder.
 I repeat: any files that you create for the exercise should live inside of `PokemonExercise/` NOT `PokeDex/`

 - Count the number of Pokemon files in the `PokeDex/` folder.
-You'll need to combine commands to make this work!
+You'll need to combine commands to make this work! [x] 718 - `echo 'The Total number of Pokemon in the PokeDex folder is' >> PokeCount.txt | ls PokeDex -1 | wc -l >> PokeCount.txt &2>> PokeErrors.log` did well =)
 - Next, create a new single file called `all-pokemon.txt` in the `PokemonExercise` folder (NOT the `PokeDex` folder)that contains the LOWERCASED name of every single Pokemon file in the directory, sorted in numerical order!
 The end result should look like this:

 ```bash